-Sustainability: Protecting Alachua County's resources and preparing for climate change through mitigation and adaptation.
+Sustainability: SEEDS is committed to protecting Alachua County's resources, reducing waste, managing our energy transactions, and preparing for climate change through mitigation and adaptation.

-Equity: Recognizes that sustainable, long-term solutions require addressing inequities and root causes of struggle, suffering, and oppression.

-Economic Development: works to grow opportunities for all residents to have an improved quality of life, meaningful work, and a shared stake in the community.
-Innovation: Balance stable, sustainable development with innovative, creative thinking to achieve county priorities.

-Inclusiveness: Engages with all residents, especially marginalized community members and leaders, to ensure that everyone has a voice in shaping the future of Alachua County.
+- Equity: SEEDS recognizes that sustainable, long-term solutions require addressing inequities and root causes of struggle, suffering, and oppression. - Resilient Economic Development: SEEDS works to grow opportunities for all residents to have an improved quality of life, meaningful work, and a shared stake in the community. - Innovation: SEEDS balances stable, sustainable development with innovative, creative thinking to achieve county priorities. - Inclusiveness: SEEDS engages with all residents, especially marginalized community members and leaders, to ensure that everyone has a voice in shaping the future of Alachua County. - The SEEDS Office encompasses our community's physical, social, and economic priorities.
+It anticipates strategies for and tackles complex challenges, including climate change, equity, affordable housing, aging infrastructure, and the long-term stability of County operations.
+SEEDS recognizes that sustainable, long-term solutions require a commitment to seeing and confronting inequities and root causes of struggle and suffering to achieve community growth and well-being.

+SEEDS' core vision is that the most significant benefit for people is achieved in actions considering all three spheres: 1. the human social environment, 2. economic infrastructure and initiatives, and 3. the environment, land, and physical world.
+SEEDS staff encompass each of the three spheres.

 Sustainability staff support protecting Alachua County resources and preparing for climate change through mitigation and adaptation, such as reducing energy consumption, promoting renewable energy, moving Alachua County towards a Zero Waste community, preparing for climate emergencies, and managing special projects and assignments.
+This sustainability outcome is achieved by: